arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ### Version control

 An important aspect of research data management is the history of your files.
+Git is already installed in your lab, and you can also use the Git client native to RStudio.

 [https://education.arcus.chop.edu/version-control-curriculum/](https://education.arcus.chop.edu/version-control-curriculum/)
 [https://education.arcus.chop.edu/git-101/](https://education.arcus.chop.edu/git-101/)